 At the time he was absorbing the Earth's energy, he was able to absorb Iron Man's repulsor blasts.
 When the Vision attempted to move through Maelstrom in a partially materialized state, which normally causes great pain to the target, it didn't affect Maelstrom at all, and instead seemed to cause feedback in the Vision.
 He created an energy field around Firefox, Hercules, and Wonder Man, which they were unable to penetrate physically, and which deflected Captain Marvel's energy form.

 On two separate occasions Maelstrom has used the Quantum Bands to augment his already considerable power.
 On one of those occasions, Maelstrom completely ignored a full strength blast from the Infinity Gauntlet; though the fact that Maelstrom had taken on the powers of the cosmic-entity Anomaly may have had something to do with it as well.

 Maelstrom is a genius in a multitude of areas of science, particularly genetics and biology, his level of comprehension and study is centuries ahead of current sapient knowledge.

 Taken from various Marvel Handbook (Official Handbook of Marvel Universe 1983, Official Handbook of Marvel Universe 1986 and All New Official Handbook of Marvel Universe A-Z 2006)

 Known Relatives: Phaedar (father, deceased), Morga (mother, deceased), Ransak the Reject (son)

-Maelstrom's creator: Mark Gruenwald has said that Maelstrom was created by to be the arch-nemesis for Quasar back in 1981.
-The two would not come into contact until Quasar #21, which was not printed until 1991.
+Maelstrom's creator: Mark Gruenwald has said that Maelstrom was created to be the arch-nemesis for Quasar back in 1981.
+The two would not come into contact until Quasar #21, which was not printed until 1991, ten years later.